 GeneCards Summary for LDLRAP1 Gene

 LDLRAP1 (Low Density Lipoprotein Receptor Adaptor Protein 1) is a Protein Coding gene.
 Diseases associated with LDLRAP1 include Hypercholesterolemia, Familial, Autosomal Recessive and Homozygous Familial Hypercholesterolemia.
-Among its related pathways are Lipoprotein metabolism and Metabolism.
+Among its related pathways are Metabolism and Vesicle-mediated transport.
 GO annotations related to this gene include phosphatidylinositol-4,5-bisphosphate binding and beta-amyloid binding.
 An important paralog of this gene is NUMB.

 UniProtKB/Swiss-Prot Summary for LDLRAP1 Gene